tajmone/awesome-interactive-fiction/README.md

 - <http://inform7.com/news/category/education/> — Inform7 News Section, «Education» category.
 RSS Feed subscription available.

+- [Teaching IF](https://emshort.blog/how-to-play/teaching-if/) — a list of IF courses in schools, curated by Emily Short.

-- [Gaming The Past](https://gamingthepast.net/) — A repository for theory, research , and implementations of simulation games for history education.
-Created and maintained by Jeremiah McCall
+- [Gaming The Past » Interactive Texts](https://gamingthepast.net/simulation-design/) — A repository for theory, research , and implementations of simulation games for history education.
+Created and maintained by Jeremiah McCall.
+Offers Inform 7 and Twine resources.

+- [The Foyer is a Room](http://www.steveersinghaus.com/informsnippets/) — Inform 7 Examples, Snippets and PDF handouts by John Timmons, created by educators for students and the classroom.
+Freely reusable material.

 ## Examples

 - [Viking Studies Course Materials](http://public.gettysburg.edu/~cfee/courses/English4012001/topic3.htm) — Includes various IF story files (30+).
 [Gettysburg College](http://www.gettysburg.edu/) (Gettysburg, PA).

+- [Voices of Spoon River](https://web.archive.org/web/20140815075654/http://cle.usu.edu/CLE_IF_VOSR.html "View 'Voices of Spoon River' on Wayback Machine") — An instructional IF game based by Creative Learning Environments Lab (Utah State University), based on Edgar Lee Masters' _The Spoon River Anthology_. (see also, [IF Wiki » Voices of Spoon River](http://www.ifwiki.org/index.php/Voices_of_Spoon_River))

 ## Books